Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra: Open Questions

 \section{Open Questions}

-This article presents how a few results in group theory and symbolic dynamics may be related once seen in the concept of universal algebra, and how they can be generalized for structures that are not recursively presented.
+This article presents how a few results in logic and symbolic dynamics may be related once seen in the concept of universal algebra, and how they can be generalized for structures that are not recursively presented.

 There exist other theorems which offer a striking similarity, but for which a general statement is not known, most proeminently Higman's embedding theorem and Boone-Higman's theorem.
-We concentrate here the discussion on the former theorem (The author claims he has a proof of an equivalent of the Boone-Higman theorem for subshifts, which will be found in a later paper).
+We focus here the discussion on the former theorem (The author claims he has a proof of an equivalent of the Boone-Higman theorem for subshifts, which will be found in a later paper).

-\begin{theorem}[\cite{Higman}] A finitely generated group can be embedded in a finitely presented groups iff it has a recursively enumerable set of defining relations. \end{theorem} \begin{theorem}[\cite{Kleene,CraigVaught}] An arbitrary theory (with identity) is finitely axiomatisable using additional predicates iff it is recursively axiomatisable. \end{theorem} \begin{theorem}[\cite{Hochman2}, see also \cite{Aubrun2,DRS3}] A symbolic system is isomorphic to the subaction of a sofic shift iff it is effectively closed. \end{theorem} The note by \cite{Kuznetsov} also suggests an analog for universal algebras, and a similar theorem for semigroups also exist.
+\begin{theorem}[\cite{Higman}] A finitely generated group can be embedded in a finitely presented groups iff it has a recursively enumerable set of defining relations. \end{theorem} \begin{theorem}[\cite{Kleene,CraigVaught}] An arbitrary theory (with identity) is finitely axiomatisable using additional predicates iff it is recursively axiomatisable. \end{theorem} \begin{theorem}[\cite{Hochman2}, see also \cite{Aubrun2,DRS3}] A subshift is the subaction of a (projection) of a shift of finite type iff it is effectively closed. \end{theorem} The note by \cite{Kuznetsov} also suggests an analog for universal algebras, and a similar theorem for semigroups also exist.
 Note also that the Relative Higman Embedding Theorem \cite{HigmanScott} also has an equivalent in the domain of subshifts \cite{AubrunS09}.

 Proofs of these theorems are tremendously combinatorial, as each proof needs to embed a Turing machine (or another computational device) into an algebraic system, and the methods to do this are quite different.
 However the fact remains that all these theorems have similar hypotheses and conclusions, so that either it is a striking coincidence, or something deep can be found here.